nvnsudharsan/SOLWEIG-GPU/docs/index.md

 <td>

 ### [**Developer Guide**](https://github.com/nvnsudharsan/solweig-gpu/blob/updates/docs/developer_guide.md)
-Contribute to the project and understand the architecture.
+Contribute to the project and gain an understanding of its architecture.

 </td>
 </tr>